Temple Beth-El (Jersey City, New Jersey): Kennedy Boulevard synagogue

+Congregational developments

 In 1936 Rabbi Samuel A. Berman became the rabbi of the congregation and served with distinction for fifty years.
 The congregation grew and flourished under his leadership, along with Cantor Abraham Berman, continuing its tradition of serving others.
 Temple Beth-El has an established tradition of community service in Jersey City.
 During World War I, its members assisted with a recreation fund for soldiers' camps and one for war victims.
 Its Sisterhood volunteered to work for the Red Cross during World War II.
 Congregation members supported the creation of the State of Israel in 1949 and sponsored bond drives for Israel.
 After the Jewish Community Center on Bergen Avenue closed, the temple took over that role for several Jewish groups, such as Hadassah, the Jewish War Veterans, and the United Jewish Association (United Jewish Appeal of Jersey City).
 During the 1960s, it housed a Head Start program at the shul.
-Many notable Jersey City leaders were members of the congregation.
-Interim mayor of Jersey City Charles K. Krieger (August–November 1971) served as president of the temple.
-Morris Pesin, one of the founders of Liberty State Park, was also a leader at Temple Beth-El.
-The congregation has also been an advocate for civil rights and holds an Annual Dr. Martin Luther King Jr. Sabbath Service each January with an African-American speaker.
+The congregation was an advocate for civil rights and holds an Annual Dr. Martin Luther King Jr. Sabbath Service each January with an African-American speaker.
 This tradition began after the congregation joined its neighbors at a talk given by Dr. King Jr. at the nearby A.M.E.
-Zion Church on Bergen Ave. shortly before Dr. King's assassination.
+Zion Church on Bergen Avenue shortly before Dr. King's assassination.

 When a fire destroyed the Clair Memorial United Methodist Church on Communipaw Avenue on April 10, 2001, the board of trustees of Beth-El invited the African-American parishioners to hold their Easter service at the Temple.
 This led to a continuation of the practice as Clair Memorial held its Sunday services in the social hall until its own church building re-opened.
 In August 2001, the Congress of Racial Equality (CORE) presented the Temple and Clair Memorial its Harmony Award "celebrating amicable relationships between whites and blacks" (Rinn).
 In recognition for this good deed, about thirty employees of Goldman-Sachs, as part of its Community Team Works program, sought to reward the Temple.
 In May 2003, the volunteers helped with the construction of a much-needed ramp for handicap access to the sanctuary on the first floor.

 Temple Beth-El reached its peak of membership in the 1950s and 1960s with 700 families and over 300 students in its Hebrew school.
 The congregation had 550 families in 1971, 380 families in 1984, and approximately 175 families in 2001.
 The decline of the Jewish population in Jersey City, by moving to the suburbs or retirement communities, affected the temple.
 However, the arrival of newcomers to the city during the real estate boom on the Jersey City waterfront and around the city from 2000 onward, has revitalized the congregation.